plan-d-io/P1-dongle/README.md

 Select your home wifi from the `SSID` dropdown list, fill in the wifi password at `Password` and click `Submit query`.
 A green text should appear indicating the settings have been saved.
 Return to the previous menu by clicking on `Configuration`.

-OPTIONAL: You can check if the COFY-box settings are correct by clicking on `Configure cloud`.
+OPTIONAL: You can check configure data endpoints at `Configure cloud`.

  ![p1cookie3.png](https://docs.cofybox.io/p1cookie3.png)